aguslr/bluevanilla/README.md

 Features
 --------

-- Start with a base Fedora Silverblue 37 image
+- Start with a base Fedora Silverblue 37 image.
 - Add the following packages:
   + `distrobox`
   + `gnome-tweaks`